 As one of the most beautiful cities in Europe, Prague is definitely worth a visit.
 But did you know that there are several incredible places close to Prague which you can see in a day or less?
-If you have some extra time during your stay in Prague, you can take a day trip to see fairy tale castles, charming towns, beautiful cities and natural attractions.
+If you have some extra time in Prague, you can take a day trip to see fairy tale castles, charming towns, beautiful cities and natural attractions.
 Still not convinced to spend a day outside of Prague?
 I have put together a list of the best day trips from Prague plus information on how to get there with help from a few of my fellow travel bloggers.

 Best Day Trips From Prague